sh4dow18/SIoTs/README.md

 ## Automatic Way on Different Motherboards

-Finally, in this way, you will use the motion detector and the camera of the SBC 2, in addition to that you will also use the door of the SBC 3.
+Finally, in this way, you will use the motion detector and the camera of the SBC 2, in addition to that, you will also use the door of the SBC 3.

 In Packet Tracer, the mouse is used to detect motion.
 For this, press "ALT" above the motion detector and then move the mouse.
 Automatically, the sensor will turn on indicating movement.